TECO Line Streetcar: First streetcars in Tampa

-The streetcar system in Tampa was extensive, maps shown here & here, with at least 13 different connected lines.
+The streetcar system in Tampa was extensive, with at least 13 different connected lines.
 Each line ran anywhere from every 10 to 30 minutes, from around 5 am till midnight.
 It was shut down after World War Two, with the city tearing up most of the tracks.
 The last cars were removed from service some time between 1946 and 1949.